bun-press/bunpress/memory-bank/progress.md

 - 🔄 TypeScript improvements - Enhancing type coverage and documentation

 ## Recent Achievements

+### Project Cleanup and Optimization
+- ✅ Created deep cleanup script to remove unnecessary files
+- ✅ Eliminated test directories that were only used for testing
+- ✅ Removed unused dependencies like `@mdx-js/mdx` and type definitions
+- ✅ Fixed interface definitions to match usage patterns
+- ✅ Updated knip configuration for better unused code detection
+- ✅ Improved router tests to use programmatic file creation
+- ✅ Documented cleanup processes in .Cursorrules for future reference

 ### TypeScript Improvements
 - ✅ Fixed JSX syntax errors in theme files by renaming to .tsx extension